xiaxuan1989/GRAVITY/README.md

 Since so-called “general relativity” does not truly rest on a fully general principle of relativity, we will commence our exploration with classical field theory before delving into selected topics in quantum theory. <br/>
 Please note that the book is currently written entirely in Chinese. <br/>

-One could read `preface.pdf` for more details.
+One could read `preface.pdf` in [GitHub Releases](https://github.com/xiaxuan1989/GRAVITY/releases) for more details.

 ### Download

 Download the latest version in [GitHub Releases](https://github.com/xiaxuan1989/GRAVITY/releases).
+You can choose `main.pdf`, `Chapter 1.pdf`, etc.

 ### Compilation